The Boxplot by Scanner report compares data between scanners within a single facility or across multiple facilities.

 Because dosage often varies by patient size, we can also further restrict the data by age group to identify any outliers.
 For example, we can select the 15 - 18y age group using the Age Group filter or by clicking on the 15 - 18y row in the Facility Exam Count table.

-In the above example, one scanner model appears to be an outlier for the age group and exam compared to the DIR 75th percentile, although this based on only a few data points.
+In the above example, one scanner model appears to be an outlier for the age group and exam compared to the DIR 75th percentile.
 Additional information is available for each plotted data point by hovering over it with the cursor.